jamieAmacpherson/allosteric_signal/README.md

 # Allosteric signal
-\\
+## Programs
 A suite of programs designed to assess the convergence of mutual information matrices and to extract structural alphabet fragments most significantly contributing to protein allostery.